on1dds/Excel-to-Nagios-config/README.md

 every row in the excel defines an entire object as described in the [nagios definition pages](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/objectdefinitions.html)

 An example of how commands are configured in excel.
-This tab is called  config file in excel looks like this:
+This sheet is called `commands` in excel looks like this:
 ![alt text][excel-cmd]

-`xls2nag.py` will generate from this sheet called `commands`:
+`xls2nag.py` will generate the config file `commands.cfg` from this sheet and will look like this:
+![alt text][nagios-cmd-cfg]

 [excel-cmd]: https://github.com/on1dds/Excel-to-Nagios-config/raw/main/screenshots/excel-cmd.png "excel cmd"